mary-clayton/Sprint-Challenge--JavaScript/README.md

 b. implicit binding: when a function is invoked, look in the left of the dot

-c. explicit binding: points to a certain value using call, apply, or bind; call, apply or bind are used to invoke a function with a specific value of “this” d.new binding: using new keyword constructs a new object and ‘this’ points to it.
+c. explicit binding: points to a certain value using call, apply, or bind; call, apply or bind are used to invoke a function with a specific value of “this”

+d. new binding: using new keyword constructs a new object and ‘this’ points to it.

 5. Why do we need super() in an extended class?